clemensv/avrotize/avrojson.md

 match the JSON element that is being validated, otherwise the validation fails.
 Any implementation of a JSON Schema validator must therefore be able to test the given JSON element against all available options and then determine the matching type option.
-Any implementation of a schema driven deserializer can use the same strategy to select which type to instantiate and populate.
+Any implementation of a schema driven decoder can use the same strategy to select which type to instantiate and populate.

 JSON Schema does not define a type-hint for this purpose, but makes it the